-- Adoption of the definitive requirements and recognition by FINMA as a minimum regulatory standard expected in March 2024 - Expected entry into force: 1 January 2025 (simultaneous with final Basel III standards) - Reduction of the minimum requirements for investment property mortgage loans. - Repeal of the tighter requirements imposed in 2019 and standardisation of the specifications for all property types: - Minimum down payment: 10%; - Maximum amortisation period to two thirds of the collateral value: 15 years.
+- → Recognition by FINMA as a minimum regulatory standard on 27 March 2024 - Entry into force: 1 January 2025 (simultaneous with final Basel III standards) - Reduction of the minimum requirements for investment property mortgage loans. - · Repeal of the tighter requirements imposed in 2019 and standardisation of the specifications for all property types: - Minimum down payment: 10%; - Maximum amortisation period to two thirds of the collateral value: 15 years.

-SBA Guidelines on assessing, valuing and processing loans secured against property | Adjustment
+SBA Guidelines on assessing, valuing and processing loans secured against property Adjustment

-Status: • Expected entry into force: 1 January 2025 (simultaneous with final Basel III standards)

-- Inclusion of regulations on not-for-profit social housing. - Obligation to record the purchase price, the collateral's value and the basis for calculation of each real estate collateral. - Requirements regarding the independence of internal bank functions in the valuation of real estate collateral and in the use of valuation models. - Provisions for plausibility checks of creditworthiness and sustainability in cases of periodic resubmission.
+- → Recognition by FINMA as a minimum regulatory standard on 27 March 2024 - → Entry into force: 1 January 2025 (simultaneous with final Basel III standards) - · Inclusion of regulations on not-for-profit social housing. - · Obligation to record the purchase price, the collateral's value and the basis for calculation of each real estate collateral. - · Requirements regarding the independence of internal bank functions in the valuation of real estate collateral and in the use of valuation models. - · Provisions for plausibility checks of creditworthiness and sustainability in cases of periodic resubmission.

-3.6.
 Organisation/risk management